 However, her relatives had already turned Beilstein Castle into a prison, and she was brought there on 1 October 1572 with Christine.
 Christine would be taken from her three years later.
 Anna was supposed to be transferred to Saxony in 1575, but after she learned about it, she attempted suicide.
 She was eventually taken to Dresden in 1576 where the windows of the room were walled up and had iron bars.
 There was no chance to escape.
 From May 1577 Anna suffered from an illness that caused continuous haemorrhaging, and she died on 18 December 1577.
 She was buried in a nameless tomb in the Cathedral of Meissen.
 She was only 32 years old.

 Christine van Dietz married Johann Wilhelm von Welschenengst-Bernkott in 1597.
 They had three children.
 The other woman involved in this was Ruben’s wife.
 Her name was Maria (née Pypelincks), She wrote him two letters while he was in prison, with one poignant conclusion, ‘It is forgiven’.1

-She ends the second letter ‘Written on April 1 in the night between 12 and 1 am.
+She ends the second letter ‘Written on 1 April in the night between 12 and 1 am.
 And do not write anymore, unworthy man, it is forgiven.
 U.L (Your Love), married housewife, Marie Ruebbens.
 Among other things, she writes that the children pray for their father’s return.
-I find her behaviour quite dignified, and they managed to patch up their relationship because they had more children after all this, including the aforementioned Peter Paul Rubens.
+They managed to patch up their relationship because they had more children after all this, including the aforementioned Peter Paul Rubens.